alexis-82/flowfiles/README.md

 - Install frontend and backend dependencies
 - Build both applications
 - Start the backend on port 3000
-- Start the frontend on the default port
+- Start the frontend on the port 8080
 - Automatically handle service shutdown when the script is terminated

 # Fix problem with WSL